 The optimization is performed as a numerical search procedure.
 For a given K we compute, as a function of L, the approximation error of the m queries.
-This is shown in fig. 1.2(a) for a 13D real data set.
-By thresholding the family of graphs at $\epsilon = 0.05$, the function L(K)is obtained (fig. 1.2(b)).
-The running time can now be expressed as t[K, L(K)], i.e., a 1D function in K, the number of employed cuts (fig. 1.2(c)).
-Its minimum is K{min} which together with $L(K{min})$, are the optimal parameters of the LSH data structure.
+This is shown in Figure 2a for a thirteen-dimensional real data set.
+By thresholding the family of graphs at $\epsilon = 0.05$ , the function L(K)is obtained (Figure 2b).
+The running time can now be expressed as t[K, L(K)], i.e., a one-dimensional function in K, the number of employed cuts (Figure 2c).
+Its minimum is $K{min}$ which together with $L(K{min})$ are the optimal parameters of the LSH data structure.

-Figure 1.2 Determining the optimal K and L. (a) Dependence of the approximation error on L for K = 10, 20, 30.
-The curves are thresholded at $\epsilon = 0.05$ (dashed line). (b) Dependence of L on K for $\epsilon = 0.05$. (c) The running time t[K, L(K))].
-The minimum is marked .
+Figure 2: Determining the optimal K and L. (a) Dependence of the approximation error on L for K = 10, 20, 30.
+The curves are thresholded at $\epsilon = 0.05$ , dashed line. (b) Dependence of L on K for $\epsilon = 0.05$ . (c) The running time t[K, L(K))].
+The minimum is marked '\'.

 The family of error curves can be efficiently generated.
 The number of partitions L is bounded by the available computer memory.
-Let L{max} be that bound.
-Similarly, we can set a maximum on the number of cuts, K{max} .
-Next, the LSH data structure is built with (K{max}, L{max}) .
-As the result of a query is the union of the results on all the L{max} partitions, the approximation error can be computed incrementally for $L = 1, \dots, L{max}$ by adding one partition at a time, yielding the approximate error for all values of L. This yields $L(K{max})$ which is subsequently used as L{max} for $K{max} - 1$, etc.
+Let $L{max}$ be that bound.
+Similarly, we can set a maximum on the number of cuts, $K{max}$ .
+Next, the LSH data structure is built with $(K{max}, L{max})$ .
+Then, the approximation error is computed incrementally for $L = 1, \dots, L{max}$ by adding one partition at a time.
+This yields $L(K{max})$ which is subsequently used as $L{max}$ for $K{max} - 1$ , etc.

-1.3.3 Data-Driven Partitions
+3.3.
+Data Driven Partitions

-The strategy of generating the L random tessellations has an important influence on the performance of LSH.
-In [7] the coordinates d_k have equal chance to be selected and the values v_k are uniformly distributed over the range of the corresponding coordinate.
-Under this assumption and when given a distance r, probabilities p_1 and p_2 , and an uncertainty value ε , an LSH data structure can be built using appropriate values of K and L to satisfy the following requirements.
-Given a query point q and a data point p, then if the distance between them is less than r, then the probability that the query will return p is greater than p_1 .
-On the other hand, if the distance between them is greater than $(1 + \epsilon)r$, then the probability that the query will return p is less than p_2 .
-This partitioning strategy works well only when the density of the data is approximately uniform in the entire space (i.e., the distance to the required neighbors is less than r).
-However, feature spaces associated with vision applications are often multimodal and with large differences in the density.
-In [10, 11] the problem of nonuniformly distributed data was dealt with by building several data structures associated with different values of r which have different values of K and L to accommodate the different local densities.
-The query is performed first under the assumption of a high density (small value of r), and when it fails to find the required neighbors the process is repeated for larger values of r.
+The strategy of generating the L random tessellations has an important influence on the performance of locality-sensitive hashing.
+In [7] the coordinates $d_k$ have equal chance to be selected and the values $v_k$ are uniformly distributed over the range of the corresponding coordinate.
+This partitioning strategy works well only when the density of the data is approximately uniform in the entire space.
+However, feature spaces associated with vision applications are often multimodal.
+In [10, 11] the problem of nonuniformly distributed data was dealt with by building several data structures with different values of K and L to accommodate the different local densities.
+The query is performed first under the assumption of a high density, and when it fails it is repeated for lower densities.
 The process terminates when the nearest neighbors are found.

 Our approach is to sample according to the marginal distributions along each coordinate.
-We use K points \mathbf{x}i chosen at random from the data set.
+We use a few points $\mathbf{x}i$ chosen at random from the data set.
 For each point one of its coordinates is selected at random to define a cut.
-Using more than one coordinate from a point would imply sampling from partial joint densities, but that does not seem to be more advantageous.
-Our adaptive, data driven strategy assures that in denser regions more cuts will be made yielding smaller cells, while in sparser regions there will be fewer cuts.
+Using more than one coordinate from a point would imply sampling from partial joint densities, but does not seem to be more advantageous.
+Our adaptive, data driven strategy assures that in denser regions more cuts will be made yielding smaller cells, while in sparser regions there will be less cuts.
 On average all cells will contain a similar number of points.